David-Durst/csknow/docs/bot_user_instructions.md

 ## Instructions
 1. Checkout the CSKnow repo with Git
-1. Open a terminal in the CSKnow `demo_generator` folder
+1. Open a terminal in the CSKnow `demo_generator` directory
 2. Install docker: Run `docker_setup.sh`.
    1. **Note:** run this script as your normal user, it will request sudo access when necessary
 3. Build the docker image: Run `build.sh`